 The tax system operates on the basis of self-assessment, with subsequent inspection by the tax authorities.

-Tax filing deadlines begin on 10 April and continue up to 28 April.
+Tax filing deadlines begin on 9 April and continue up to 28 April.
 The tax return due dates are determined by the ninth digit of the company’s Tax Identification Number (TIN) and taxpayer classification defined by the tax authority.

 Payment of tax

 Local tax authorities have established that for CIT purposes, and its pre-payments, companies are obligated to follow IFRS accounting principles.

 In general terms, most companies are required to keep accounting records and are allowed to make voluntary CIT prepayments based on the following calculation: 50% of the previous year CIT due less income tax withholding applied in such fiscal year.

 The final CIT payment is due between 9 April and 28 April.

 Tax audit process

 In general terms, tax authorities look at the consistency of the information delivered by the taxpayers and information reported by third parties.
 Tax authorities can issue communications in order to require explanations on any detected inconsistency.
 Additionally, accounting inspections can be performed.